EV7 The Sun Route: In Scandinavia

-The EV7 starts in North Cape and passes briefly into Finland before going down the length of Sweden to Malmo from where a ferry will take the traveller to Denmark.
+The EV7 starts in North Cape and passes briefly into Finland before going down the length of Sweden through Luleå, Sundsvall, Falun, Örebro, Göteborg to Helsingborg from where a ferry will take the traveller to Denmark.
 Sections of the Swedish part of the route include the Kattegattleden.

 In Denmark, the EV7 follows Danish National Cycle Routes numbers 5, 8 and 9 crossing the country via small islands, ferries and panorama landscapes.
 The route will take you from Helsingør to Copenhagen, where there are many fishing villages, while from Copenhagen the EV7 follows the Berlin-Copenhagen Cycle Route to Gedser from where a ferry takes the traveller to the German port of Rostock.

 In Germany

 From the German port of Rostock on the Baltic Sea coast the EV7 continues to follow the Berlin-Copenhagen Cycle Route towards Berlin.
 Passing through the state of Mecklenburg-Western Pomerania it takes the route south towards the Mecklenburg Lakes.
 The towns of Neustrelitz and Güstrow offer cultural attractions en route.
 It then follows the Havel River and the towns of Oranienburg and Fürstenberg/Havel and the tranquil expanse of the state of Brandenburg towards Berlin.

-After Berlin, the EV7 eventually connects to the Elbe Cycle Route which leads through Dresden and uphill all the way on its way to the Czech border.
+After Berlin, the EV7 eventually connects at Lutherstadt Wittenberg to the Elbe Cycle Route which leads through Dresden and uphill all the way on its way to the Czech border.

 In Czechia

 The EV7 crosses the border with Germany, in the region of the Elbe Sandstone Mountains.
-After a fairly adventurous part of the route as it follows the Elbe Cycle Route to Mělník (about 50 km from Prague) with outstanding château and steep vineyards at the confluence of the Vltava (Moldau) and the Labe (Elbe) rivers.
+After a certain part of the route as it follows the Elbe Cycle Route to Mělník (about 50 km from Prague) with a château and steep vineyards at the confluence of the Vltava (Moldau) and the Labe (Elbe) rivers.
 It continues then to Prague on the Vltava.
-After Prague the EV7 leaves the Vltava (Moldau) due to the cascade of the water and joins it again before Týn nad Vltavou.
-The best section of the Moldau river route is between Týn nad Vltavou and České Budějovice and château Hluboká nad Vltavou.
-The route then passes the picturesque UNESCO town of Český Krumlov.
+After Prague the EV7 leaves the Vltava (Moldau) due to the cascade of the water and joins it again before Týn nad Vltavou.The route then passes the picturesque UNESCO town of Český Krumlov.